Skip to main content

 Create the booking in your system once confirmed.

-Inventory / stock checks
+Inventory checks

-Verify a product is available before quoting.
+Verify a product is in stock before quoting.

 Order status